 8. Get Social

-Social media is a great way to promote your blog posts and get more traffic to your website.
+And social media is a great way to get your blog noticed.

-When you publish a new blog post, be sure to share it on social media sites like Facebook, Twitter, Pinterest, and LinkedIn.
+When you publish a new blog post, be sure to share it on social media sites like Facebook, Twitter, Instagram, or even Tik Tok.

 When you’re first starting, I suggest you focus on one social platform like a Facebook Page.
 Get good at it.
 And when you are ready, add another social to your arsenal.